 Ophthalmoplegia is common in patients with congenital myasthenia.

 Neonatal myasthenia affects 12% of infants born to women with myasthenia gravis.
 It is due to IgG antibodies that passively cross the placenta.
 It causes generalized muscle weakness, which resolves in days to weeks as antibody titers decline.
 Thus, treatment is usually supportive.

 Ocular muscles are affected initially in 40% of patients and eventually in 85% and are the only muscles affected in 15%.
-If generalized myasthenia is going to develop after ocular symptoms, it usually does so within the first 3 yr.
+If generalized myasthenia is going to develop after ocular symptoms, it develops in 78% of patients within 1 year and in 94% within the first 3 years.

 Hand grip may alternate between weak and normal (milkmaid’s grip).
 Neck muscles may become weak.
 Proximal limb weakness is common.
 Some patients present with bulbar symptoms (eg, altered voice, nasal regurgitation, choking, dysphagia).
 Sensation and deep tendon reflexes are normal.
 Manifestations fluctuate in intensity over minutes to hours to days.

 Myasthenic crisis, a severe generalized quadriparesis or life-threatening respiratory muscle weakness, occurs in about 15 to 20% of patients at least once in their life.
 It is often due to a supervening infection that reactivates the immune system.
 Once respiratory insufficiency begins, respiratory failure may occur rapidly.